 Are you a carer?
-Whether you’re looking after or helping someone close to you for a few hours, or many hours a week, there’s information, support and services available.
+Whether you’re looking after or helping someone close to you because they have COVID-19, or on a regular basis for a few or many hours a week, there’s information, support and services available.

 Who are carers?